NotAShelf/notashelf.dev/apps/notashelf.dev/posts/on-sysrq.md

 ## What can I do with it?

-SysRq is most often used to recover from and debug an unresponsive system, especially if you are trying to avoid doing a hard shutdown - which could potentially cause data corruption - and is recommended over a hard shutdown.
+SysRq is most often used to recover from and debug an unresponsive system, especially if you are trying to avoid doing a hard shutdown—which could potentially cause data corruption—and is recommended over a hard shutdown.
-Using the SysRq key, you can communicate with the Linux kernel directly and reboot your _correctly_, without potentially nuking active disk writes.
+Using the SysRq key, you can communicate with the Linux kernel directly and reboot your system correctly, without potentially nuking active disk writes.

 ## How do I use SysRq?

 You should first check if your system is configured to support SysRq.
-Some distros and users (such as myself) decide to disable SysRq because it is a potential security flaw.
+Some distros and users (such as myself) decide to disable SysRq because it is a potential security risk.

 To check whether your system is allowed to use SysRq, simply run